 Oh wow, Social Media, what a minefield and a lot of people lost their minds over it when it went down for 10 minutes.

 We are expecting to see more of this in the future.
-When your social media goes down when you panic and start changing passwords etc it actually could cause more issues than good.
+When your social media goes down and you panic and start changing passwords etc it actually could cause more issues than good.
 We’ve seen it first hand!
-When the system isn’t functioning correctly and you start making changes during a down phase it might confuse communications and could even cause further issues for yourself i.e. even more problems trying to get back in.
+When the system isn’t functioning correctly and you start making changes during a service outage it might confuse communications and could even cause further issues for yourself i.e. even more problems trying to get back in.

 Some people were kicked out of their social media accounts.
 Try logging in, if that fails, leave it and try again later.